ibrahim-s/searchWith/readme.md

 *	A dialog will be displayed, with an edit field to enter the search term you want
 Want to search with Google, just press enter
 *	Otherwise tab to Other Engines button, and give it a space
-*	A popup menu will show up, with various search engines to choose from.
+*	A popup menu will show up, with various search engines to choose.
 Yahoo, Bing, DuckDuckGo, and Youtube.
 This is the default menu, and you may modify it from addon's setting panel.
 *	Anothr way to use the addon, is by selecting some text